6 keys to a financially happy relationship

 Have you traded financial statements with your partner?
 That means sharing what each of you owns — and owes — plus key numbers like your income and credit scores.
 Your assets should include your savings and retirement accounts.
 Your liabilities may include student debt, a car or business loan, credit card balances and even mortgages.

 Why is this important?
-"A shared financial future means you're combining your assets, but that also means you may be taking on each other's debts," says Debra Greenberg, director, Personal Retirement Product Management, Bank of America.
+"A shared financial future means you're combining your assets, but that also means you may be taking on each other's debts," says Christopher Vale, senior digital director, Financial Wellness Client Experience, Bank of America.
 It's best to not be surprised by something that could have an impact on your finances as a couple.
 One low credit score, for example, could become a roadblock if you apply jointly for a mortgage.

 A shared financial future means you're combining your assets, but that also means you may be taking on each other's debts.